What we’re about

 🗺️ Hike Difficulty Levels

-- Easy: up to 12 km, mostly flat
+- Easy: Up to 12 km, mostly flat

-- Strenuous: 30+ km, rough terrain, advanced hikers
+- Strenuous: 30+ km, rough terrain

 - 👉 Full grading reference available HERE.